Nuclear-Liu/tutorials/java/Java Tutorials/collections/interfaces/sorted-set.md

 Changes to the `range-view` write back to the backing sorted set and vice versa.
 Thus, it's okay to use `range-view`s on sorted sets for long periods of time, unlike `range-view`s on lists.

+The `range-view` operations are somewhat analogous to those provided by the `List` interface, but there is one big difference.
+Range views of a sorted set remain valid even if the backing sorted set is modified directly.
+This is feasible because the endpoints of a range view of a sorted set are absolute points in the element space rather than specific elements in the backing collection, as is the case for lists.
+A `range-view` of a sorted set is really just a window onto whatever portion of the set lies in the designated part of the element space.
+Changes to the `range-view` write back to the backing sorted set and vice versa.
+Thus, it's okay to use `range-view`s on sorted sets for long periods of time, unlike `range-view`s on lists.

 Sorted sets provide three `range-view` operations.
 The first, `subSet`, takes two endpoints, like `subList`.
 Rather than indices, the endpoints are objects and must be comparable to the elements in the sorted set, using the `Set`'s `Comparator` or the natural ordering of its elements, whichever the `Set` uses to order itself.
 Like `subList`, the range is half open, including its low endpoint but excluding the high one.

 Thus, the following line of code tells you how many words between `"doorbell"` and `"pickle"`, including `"doorbell"` but excluding `"pickle"`, are contained in a `SortedSet` of strings called `dictionary`: